 For one thing, Florida has a Statute, 322.09, http://goo.gl/238KVa, that requires parents to sign the driver’s license applications of their children.

-When they do, they agree to be financially responsible for any injuries or deaths caused by their children while driving.
+When they do, they agree to be financially responsible for any injuries or deaths caused by their children while drinking and driving.

 The Florida statute establishes pretty rock solid liability with very few exceptions.

 Even if that statute did not apply (let’s say the child didn’t have a license), the parents still might be responsible if they knew of a child’s dangerous propensities, or somehow authorized, contributed to, benefited from, or ratified the child’s bad behavior.